-What is Next of Kin?
-(2019 Update)
+What Does It Mean to Be a Person’s Next of Kin?
+(2020 Update)

-If a person dies at home without money or assets then the police will classify the person as a Deceased Destitute Person and make arrangements for the burial or cremation.
+What if you don’t have a next of kin?If someone dies without a spouse, partner or living relative, action will be taken depending on the circumstances of death.
+For example when someone dies in a hospital without a next of kin, the hospital will assume responsibility and make arrangements through a government contractor.If a person dies at home without money or assets then the police will classify the person as a Deceased Destitute Person and make arrangements for the burial or cremation.
 Alternatively, if a person dies at home and leaves money or assets behind, without any next of kin then the funeral and other expenses will be derived from the deceased’s estate.

 Nina is a Paralegal working in our content team, which aims to provide free legal guides to facilitate public access to legal resources.
 With a passion for copyright law, her research focuses on small businesses, and how they can navigate convoluted legal procedures.